VegaAbsolute/IotVegaLora2MQTT/README.md

   - snr
   - type
 - devicePayload *- Data that the device has transferred to the server*
-  - rowData *- source data transferred to the server*
+  - rawData *- source data transferred to the server*
   - *The data that was able to parse the application.
 The set is different for each device model.
 More structure devicePayload Look in section - "Possible structures devicePayload"*
 ##### Possible structures devicePayload
 ##### For SI_11 or SI_21
 - packetType *- possible values: regular, alarm, timeCorrection*
-- buttary *- charge buttary in %*
+- bottary *- charge bottary in %*
 - settings
   - activationType *- Possible values: ABP or OTAA*
   - confirmedUplinks *- Possible values: confirmed or unconfirmed*